m-delfino/influenzanet-setup-guide/installation/2-dockerhub-setup.md

 ## Pre-requisites

 To get started, a dockerhub account is needed where all the images can reside.
 To do so, go on to https://hub.docker.com/ and create a new account.
-(Example: A new dockerhub account by the name infectieradarbe).
+(Example: A new dockerhub account by the name influenzanet).

 ## Set up the required repositories